pnkjsyngh/diffusionNet/README.md

 ### $${\color{red}\mathbf{Data \space based \space Neural \space Networks}}$$ ###

-We used the data from
+With the use of the data from numerical solution one can train the a fully connected Neural Network.
+The training is done on $0.7 * t_{range}$

 <p align="center">
   <img src="./DatabasedNN/results/contours.png">